TMALS3.jpg

 Multitasking Yogi is a platform that brings the tools of mindfulness and self-care to vastly diverse spaces and populations: direct service teaching to school students; leading educator professional development workshops; servicing community events; self-publishing a picture book; and sharing knowledge and best practices at conferences.

 In the Fall in 2023, Multitasking Yogi was announced as the yoga partner for a federally funded $1 million program that aims to reach ALL students and educators in Harlem’s District 5.
-We’ll be leading educator PDs, family and commumity workshops as well as Wellness Days for students as part of the Culturally Responsive and Affirming Social-Emotional Learning (CRASEL) expansion project.
+We’ll be leading educator PDs, family and community workshops as well as Wellness Days for students as part of the Culturally Responsive and Affirming Social-Emotional Learning (CRASEL) expansion project.
 Learn more about our work in schools.

 Colin is a motivator who works with people to leverage their community, reconnect with their best selves and build the lives they want.